-I started self harming when I was around 19 for around a decade or so.
-I stopped cutting regulary about six years ago and haven’t cut at all for over two years.
+I started self-harming when I was around 19 for around a decade or so.
+I stopped cutting regularly about six years ago and haven’t cut at all for over two years.
 And only twice at all in the last four years.
-At one point in my life I was cutting daily, as well as abusing my medication.
+At one point in my life, I was cutting daily, as well as abusing my medication.
 I had therapy and I still take medication but I consider myself in recovery from the worst of my mental health problems.

 The scars aren’t going anywhere.

 People stare.
 I don’t mind.
 I’ve always had people stare at me for one reason or another.
 I’m fat, talk to myself, sing in the street, run around like a loon, whatever.
 People stare at other people.
 I stare at other people.
 It’s human nature.

 Okay, so adults do sometimes too.
 I’ve been derailed in the past by a few adults making comments about my cuts and scars but nowadays I just take it all in my stride.
 I used to cut myself.
 It’s that simple.
 I’ve had questions at work, in the street, wherever.
 I try to be an advocate for awareness about self-harm.